 Meet the Dean of Students

 Before the conclusion of Orientation, you'll have the opportunity to meet Emmanuel's Dean of Students, Dr. Joe Onofrietti - a great resource for all our students.
-Through this interactive workshop, "Dr. Joe" will address Emmanuel's academic policies and procedures with the help of the OLs.
+Through this interactive workshop, "Dr. Joe" will address Emmanuel's Community Standards with the help of staff members and the OLs.

 Student Financial Services